harshn05/MTEngine/README.md

 7. **Random choice from a list of values:**
    The Choice(T Start, Args... args) method randomly chooses an element from the given arguments.

+   By wrapping the std::mt19937_64 engine in a class like MTEngine, the developer can provide a more user-friendly API for generating random numbers and sequences, and can also add additional functionality like the ability to shuffle a vector or make a random choice from a list of options.

    [Click here for the detailed documentation of MTEngine.](https://harshn05.github.io/MTEngine/)